Oak Park Heights, Minnesota

-Formerly called simply Oak Park, the city was platted in 1857.
-The 1932 Log Cabin restaurant and 1939 Stillwater Overlook are listed on the National Register of Historic Places.
+Oak Park Heights is a city in Washington County, Minnesota, United States.
+It is on the west bank of the St. Croix River and is included in the Minneapolis–Saint Paul metropolitan area.
+The city is just south of Stillwater.
+Oak Park Heights' population was 4,849 at the 2020 census and had a population density of 1,456 inhabitants per square mile (562.2km^{2}).
+Oak Park Heights has many historical places like the Stillwater Overlook, and the Log Cabin.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.03 sqmi; 2.98 sqmi is land and 0.05 sqmi is water.

 Oak Park Heights is located adjacent to the city of Stillwater.
-Minnesota State Highways 5, 36 and 95 are three of the main routes in the community.
+Minnesota State Highways 36 and 95 are two of the main routes in the community.